autopkg/scriptingosx-recipes/SharedProcessors/ReadMe.md

 ## Post Processors

-These processors are designed to run as post-processors.
+These processors are designed to be run as post-processors.
 You can add them to your autopkg workflow like this:

 ```
 $ autopkg run Recipe1.pkg Recipe2.pkg --post com.scriptingosx.processors/Notification